Easy to install DIY barn wood shelves are perfect in a guest bedroom, or any room in your home.

 I still have some work to do on the bed but this past week I turned my attention to the next project, filling the one large, blank wall in the room...the wall over the bed.
 I wasn't quite sure what I was going to do with it, but when I saw old barn wood planks at the flea market, I knew that we could make beautiful barn wood shelves out of it.

-A quick word of caution, you will need to wipe down all the pipe fittings because they are really greasy and can make a real mess of your freshly painted walls (cough, cough…Mr. C²).
+A quick word of caution, you want to make sure you wipe down all the pipe fittings.
+They are really greasy and can make a real mess of your freshly painted walls (cough, cough...hubs).

 Another project to cross off the old to do list.
 I wish they were all this easy.